Progress ABL 4GL support for Sublime Text 3

 If you want to add support for Progress ABL 4GL in Sublime Text, you can use this syntax plugin.

-A ready-to-install package is located in the dist
+A ready-to-install package is located in the dist directory.

 Building